pnsaevik/ladim_plugins/ladim_plugins/salmon_lice/README.md

 ## History

+April 2024: Major overhaul of the IBM module
 November 2022: Added function to compute salmon lice infectivity

 2019: Refined by Anne Dagrun Sandvik and Pål Næverlid Sævik to account